March 24, 2026

 Square Payroll

 Square Payroll automates employee wage calculations, tax deductions, and salary payments via direct deposit.
 It can also calculate, file, and pay your state, federal, and local payroll taxes.
-Known for its user-friendly interface, Square integrates seamlessly with other Square products.
+Known for its user-friendly interface, Square integrates with other Square products.

 QuickBooks Payroll